ABF Freight Jobs: Driver Pay, Requirements, and Reviews

 If you like the sound of becoming an ABF Freight driver and want to find out more about vacancies in your area, you can find a full list of current job openings on the ABF Freight careers website.

 On the application, you’ll have to provide details about your education, employment, and driving history, as well as questions relating to whether you hold a current Class A CDL.
-If your application moves forward, you’ll be offered a role and will move into orientation and probation, as one ABF driver, Jacob H., explains:
+If your application moves forward, you’ll be offered a role and will move into orientation and probation, as one ABF driver, Jacob H., explained in 2019:

 “Orientation was three days, and I did one trip to Mississippi and back before going on my own.
 Orientation was eight hours of pay per day ($24.92/hr) and I got paid for the one trip with a trainer as if I had been by myself (62.6 cpm).
 You have thirty days of probation.
 I was at full pay from day one.
 Benefits start after probation ends.
 Automatic enrollment.
 Probation, it’s ok if you screw up, just don’t get in a wreck or a serious moving violation.”